microsoft/InnerEye-DeepLearning/docs/environment.md

 ### Windows

-You can download NVidia drivers for your graphics card [here](https://www.nvidia.com/download/index.aspx) as a Windows *.exe* file and install them this way.
+You can download NVidia drivers for your graphics card [the NVIDIA website](https://www.nvidia.com/download/index.aspx) as a Windows *.exe* file and install them this way.

 ### WSL